 Bali.
 This island paradise in Indonesia is consistently one of the most visited places by foreign travellers each year.
 For Aussies like me, it’s almost an extension of Australia – just a cheaper, more fun version with better weather.
 For travellers coming from further afield, it’s more unknown; an irresistible combination of culture, breathtaking beaches and perhaps a chance to eat, pray, love their way through their annual holiday leave.
+There is so much more to Indonesia than Bali.

 Bali has such allure, it’s almost easy to forget that it is one of about 17,000 islands in the archipelago that makes up Indonesia.
-For those travellers looking to explore some of these lesser known isles, or more remote areas of Bali, we’ve come up with five reasons why you should rethink your next resort holiday to Kuta and explore beyond the tourist trails.
+For those travellers looking to explore some of these lesser-known isles, or more remote areas of Bali, we’ve come up with five reasons why you should rethink your next resort holiday to Kuta and explore beyond the tourist trails.

 1. Overtourism is a huge issue for the Balinese people and the environment